-EU conflict analysis should pay closer attention to gender-related issues in CPP, which would include reaching out to a wider range of stakeholders, such as activists and scholars, who could enhance the EU’s efforts in particular host countries.
+EU conflict analysis should pay closer attention to gender-related issues in conflict prevention and peacebuilding, which would include reaching out to a wider range of stakeholders, such as activists and scholars, who could enhance the EU’s efforts in particular host countries.
 The EU could also undertake a process to revise and update its comprehensive approach to UNSCR 1325 on Women, Peace, and Security.
-Finally, EU efforts regarding CPP should pay closer attention to the role of gender in the power dynamics in specific host countries, and develop more sophisticated measures of success or effectiveness rather than, for example, simply counting the number of women present in various institutions.
+Finally, EU efforts regarding conflict prevention and peacebuilding should pay closer attention to the role of gender in the power dynamics in specific host countries, and develop more sophisticated measures of success or effectiveness rather than, for example, simply counting the number of women present in various institutions.

 Published: 21 May 2018